git-pull/tao-of-tmux/manuscript/06-window.md

 All sessions start with at least 1 window (and therefore one pane inside that) open.
 From there, you can create and delete windows as you see fit.

+Window indexes are a number tmux uses to determine ordering.
+The first window's index is 0, unless you set it via `base-index` in your [configuration](#config).
+I usually `set -g base-index 1` in my tmux configuration since 0 is after 9 on the keyboard.

-`Prefix` + `c` will create a new at the first open index after your current window.
-So if you're in the first window, it will create a new window in the second.
+`Prefix` + `c` will create a new at the first open index.
+So if you're in the first window, and there is no second window created yet, it will create the second window.
+If the second window is already taken, and the third hasn't been created yet, it will create the third window.

+If the `base_index` is 1, and there are 7 windows created, with the 5th window missing, creating a new window will fill the empty 5th index, since it's the next one in order and nothing is filling it.
+After that, a new window would be the eighth.

 ## Naming windows